Procaine: Pharmacology

+Pharmacodynamics

 The primary use for procaine is as an anaesthetic.

 Aside from its use as a dental anesthetic, procaine is used less frequently today, since more effective (and hypoallergenic) alternatives such as lidocaine (Xylocaine) exist.
 Like other local anesthetics (such as mepivacaine, and prilocaine), procaine is a vasodilator, thus is often coadministered with epinephrine for the purpose of vasoconstriction.
 Vasoconstriction helps to reduce bleeding, increases the duration and quality of anesthesia, prevents the drug from reaching systemic circulation in large amounts, and overall reduces the amount of anesthetic required.
 As a dental anesthesic, for example, more novocaine is needed for root canal treatment than for a simple filling.
 Unlike cocaine, a vasoconstrictor, procaine does not have the euphoric and addictive qualities that put it at risk for abuse.

 Procaine is also a DNA-demethylating agent with growth-inhibitory effects in human cancer cells.